markjprice/cs13net9/docs/ch01-polyglot-notebooks.md

 > **Warning!** At the time of publishing in November 2024, the Polyglot Notebooks extension will still require .NET 8 SDK.
 It will likely be updated to support or require .NET 9 within a month.

+# Learning to code using the Polyglot Notebooks extension

+The **Polyglot Notebooks** extension for VS Code provides an easy and safe place to write simple code snippets for experimenting and learning.
+For example, data scientists use them to analyze and visualize data.
+Students use them to learn how to write small pieces of code for language constructs and to explore APIs.

+Polyglot Notebooks enables you to create a single notebook file that mixes "cells" of Markdown (richly formatted text) and code, using C# and other related languages, such as PowerShell, F#, and SQL (for databases).
+The extension does this by hosting an instance of the .NET Interactive engine.

+The old name for the Polyglot Notebooks extension was the **.NET Interactive Notebooks** extension, but it was renamed because it is not limited to .NET languages like C# and F#.
+The extension retains its original identifier, `ms-dotnettools.dotnet-interactive-vscode`.

+Polyglot Notebooks has some limitations:
+- It cannot be used to create websites, services, and apps.
+- You cannot use `Console` class methods like `ReadLine` or `ReadKey` to get input from the user.
+(However, there are alternative methods, which you will learn about later in this online section.)
+- Notebooks cannot have arguments passed to them.
+- It does not allow you to define your own namespaces.
+- It does not have any debugging tools (yet).

 # Exploring code using Polyglot Notebooks

 Polyglot Notebooks makes writing code even easier than top-level programs.
 It requires Visual Studio Code, so if you did not install it and the Polyglot Notebooks extension earlier, please install them now.

-Visual Studio 2022 does have its own extension for notebooks named Notebook Editor that was created by Microsoft's machine learning team.
-It is not as mature as the Polyglot Notebooks extension for Visual Studio Code, so I do not recommend it.
+Visual Studio does have its own extension for notebooks named **Notebook Editor** that was created by Microsoft's machine learning team.
+It is not as mature as the Polyglot Notebooks extension for VS Code, so I do not recommend it.
 You can learn more and install Notebook Editor from the following link: https://marketplace.visualstudio.com/items?itemName=MLNET.notebook

 # Creating a notebook

 First, we need to create a notebook:
-1. In Visual Studio Code, navigate to **File** | **Close Workspace**.
+1. In VS Code, navigate to **File** | **Close Workspace**.
 2. Navigate to **View** | **Command Palette**.
 3. Type `poly`, and then select **Polyglot Notebook: Create new blank notebook**, as shown in *Figure 1.16*: